MicrosoftDocs/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Core/About/about_Scripts.md

 ## SHORT DESCRIPTION
-Describes how to run and write scripts in  Windows PowerShell®.
+Describes how to run and write scripts in  Windows PowerShellï¿½.

 ## LONG DESCRIPTION